PURPOSE / SCOPE:

 POLICY:

-Professionalism Rubric: When adjudicating a professionalism concern, the PAR Committee follows a rubric that promotes objectivity and limits bias, while allowing for flexibility.
+Professionalism Rubric: When adjudicating a professionalism concern, the PAR Committee utilizes a rubric that promotes objectivity and limits bias, while allowing for flexibility.
 The rubric applies to unprofessional behaviors that adhere to the severe and pervasive standard and are informed by consideration of the following guiding principles:

-- Magnitude of impact to self, others, to ICOM and to the community
+- Magnitude of impact to self, others, to ICOM, and to the community

 - Pervasiveness of the misconduct (i.e., prevalent engagement in offensive, unwelcome behavior that escalates to hostility and/or intimidation)